 Now, of course, to spice up your search you should also include your niche-industry keywords.

 Another Google dork I often use is searching for lists that someone else might have created.

-Say I am working with a pet store client, I’ll just fire into Google a Dork like this: “influencer list pets” OR “influencer list pet store in New York filetype:xls” and sometimes you’ll pull up someone else’s work that may just help you out.
+Say I am working with a pet store client, I’ll just fire into Google a Dork like this: “influencer list makeup” OR “influencer list pet store in London filetype:xls” and sometimes you’ll pull up someone else’s work that may just help you out.

 Try it and see!